 Graduates of the College of Education seeking initial certification to teach in New York state must pass the requisite certification examinations including the Academic Literacy Skills Test (ALST), Educating All Students Test (EAS), Content Specialty Test or Tests (CST), and Teacher Performance Assessment (edTPA).

-Students seeking initial certification in teacher education must complete the two-hour Child Abuse Seminar, Drug, Tobacco, and Alcohol Abuse Prevention Seminar, the D.A.S.A.
-(Dignity for All Students Act) Training Workshop and two-hour Violence Prevention Seminar.
+Students seeking initial certification in teacher education must complete the two-hour Child Abuse Seminar, Drug, Tobacco and Alcohol Abuse Prevention Seminar and two hour Violence Prevention Seminar.
+These are provided as part of the student-teaching Professional Seminar.

 In addition, legislation requires the Commissioner of Education and the New York State Education Department (SED) to request a fingerprint supported criminal history background check for applicants for certification as well as prospective employees of school districts, charter schools and boards of cooperative educational services (BOCES).
-Fingerprinting should be completed before the student teaching placement.
+Fingerprinting should be completed before the teaching assistantship placement.